-With respect to residential and commercial projects, Dar Al-Arkan typically receives an initial deposit on the signature of the sales contract, with the balance being paid on a deferred basis as per the terms of the contract.
-Revenue from the sale of these properties is only recognised when the completed property is delivered to the purchaser.
+With respect to residential and commercial projects, Dar Al-Arkan typically receives an initial deposit upon the signing of the sale reservation contract, and a final payment upon delivery of the unit.
+Revenue from the sale of these properties is only recognised when the completed property is handed over to the purchaser.